 How to Make a Red Wine Au Jus

-In a large measuring cup add 1 cup of pan dripping, 1 cup of Beef broth, 1/4 cup of red wine, and 2 teaspoons of Worcestershire sauce.
-Mix it together with a whisk and pour back into the roast pan, heat until nice and bubbly.
+In a large measuring cup, add 1 cup of pan dripping, 1 cup of Beef broth, 1/4 cup of red wine, and 2 teaspoons of Worcestershire sauce.
+Mix it together with a whisk and pour it back into the roast pan.
+Heat until nice and bubbly.

 How to Make a Creamy Horseradish Sauce

-In a small bowl mix together 8 ounces of sour cream, 1/2 cup mayonnaise, 2 teaspoons prepared horseradish, 2 teaspoons of Dijon mustard, 2 teaspoons of Balsamic vinegar, and a pinch of salt.
-Make sure to mix it well,, cover and chill until ready to serve.
+In a small bowl,mix together 8 ounces of sour cream, 1/2 cup mayonnaise, 2 teaspoons prepared horseradish, 2 teaspoons Dijon mustard, 2 teaspoons Balsamic vinegar, and a pinch of salt.
+Mix well, cover, and chill until ready to serve.

 Should you cook your Boneless Rib Roast covered or uncovered?